ArianaRam/NLP-TexasBlackout/README.md

 Notes about the code:
 1. In order to run the file called 'retrieve data' the user needs an academic X (formerly Twitter) licence.
+2. The text analysis is carried out in the file texastweetOpen.py
-2. To enable use of the code, the input data retrieved from Twitter is provided in a variable called 'ercotall'.
+3. To enable use of the code, the input data retrieved from Twitter is provided in a variable called 'ercotall'.
 It is inclulded in this repository as a 'Git Large File' and therefore has to be pulled using 'git lfs pull'.
-3. If you have questions feel free to contact me here or find me on linkedIn at https://www.linkedin.com/in/ariana-ramos-gutierrez/
+4. If you have questions feel free to contact me here or find me on linkedIn at https://www.linkedin.com/in/ariana-ramos-gutierrez/